 20. Go on a drinking spree

-Minneapolis locals love their alcohol, and if you’re visiting, you’ll find that beer and cocktail tasting is one of the best things to do in Minneapolis.
+Minneapolis locals love their alcohol, and if you’re visiting, you’ll find that beer and cocktail tasting is one of the more fun things to do in Minneapolis.

 Want to learn how to make a fancy cocktail?
 Take a class at Norseman Distillery at their Cocktail Lab held each month.
 These cocktail-making sessions come with recipe cards, hands-on instructions, and three tastings.

 Bauhaus Brew Labs is a relatively young brewery that opened in 2014.
 It’s well known for adding unique twists on classic German-inspired beers (the Sky Five Midwest Coast IPA is a definite must-try).

 If you’re looking for the craft bar-hopping experience, this tour offers an all-inclusive distillery tour and brewery tour experience where you can visit the city’s best craft cocktail establishments.

 Great for visitors who are looking to get the full experience of tasting locally produced craft beers!
 Here are some of the top Minneapolis breweries to consider.